araobp/stm32-mcu/NUCLEO-F401RE/AI/README.md

 ### Test 1

-Input data (heatmap as 32x32 2D image) for testing the neural network is [in this folder](../Thermography/thermography/data).
+Input data (heatmap as interpolated 32x32 2D image) for testing the neural network is [in this folder](../Thermography/thermography/data).

 The data range is from 0.0 to 80.0 degrees Celsius.